New ostomates often ask, “What does a typical day look like with an ostomy?”

 3:45pm – Last load of laundry!
 I put away my own clothes and so does everyone else to balance out the workload.

 4:00pm - I get some blog writing done before dinner.
-I previously recorded a video, so I’ll edit that too.
+I previously recorded a YouTube video, so I’ll edit that too.

 6:00pm – I'll empty my pouch before preparing dinner.
 I really enjoy cooking and now have a love for food after years of not being able to eat well with Crohn’s disease.